-California Penal Code 601 PC defines aggravated felony trespass as (1) threatening to injure someone physically, and then (2) entering that person’s home or workplace without permission.
-This is a more serious offense than misdemeanor trespass as found in Penal Code 602 PC.
+California Penal Code 601 PC defines aggravated felony trespass as (1) threatening to injure someone, and then (2) entering that person’s home or workplace without permission within 30 days of making the threat.

-The full text of the statute reads that:
+The full text of the statute reads:

 601. Any person is guilty of trespass who makes a credible threat to cause serious bodily injury…to another person with the intent to place that other person in reasonable fear for his or her safety, or the safety of his or her immediate family…and who does any of the following: